Heller01/Home-Lab-for-Attack-and-Defense-Representation/README.md

 - Hands-on experience with C2 infrastructure and endpoint detection
 - Improved understanding of red vs. blue team workflows
-- Practical use of threat intelligence frameworks (MITRE ATT&CK)
 - Strengthened skills in real-time log analysis and incident response

 ---